 2. Contact and investigate previous installations and discuss their work with the staff on the other sites.

-It is important to ensure that the installation is carried out in strict accordance with the supplier’s instructions and it complies with local and national electrical installation regulations.
+It is important to ensure the installation is carried out in strict accordance with the supplier’s instructions.
+Careful to comply with local and national electrical installation regulations.

 Small and medium sized UPS equipment will probably require very little installation work and minimal changes to the existing electrical wiring.
-However, if larger, high-power UPS equipment is being installed then careful consideration of the switchgear and cabling arrangements must be made.
+However, if larger, high-power UPS equipment is being installed, carefully consider the switchgear and cabling arrangements.

-Considerable time and therefore cost savings can be made by carefully planning the electrical installation to allow for possible business growth and the addition of extra UPS Modules.
+Above all, careful planning the electrical installations will save on time and costs.
+Allow for possible business growth and the addition of extra UPS Modules.

 Using an integrated switchgear and busbar solution, certainly makes the installation process for a modern parallel system much simpler by:

 - Firstly, providing a single point of entry for the incoming mains supply